Children's Bedroom Ideas. Design & Decor Guide

 As well as this, bunk beds or cabin beds can be a great floor space saver, and those with the addition of a desk create a wonderful space for creativity to flow.
 For this style of room, you’ll no doubt be inundated with the latest crafts and pictures your child will want to display, so choosing décor that’s neutral, but with a hint of a pattern, is often the best way to let your child’s creations sing out.

-Relatively neutral styles such as this material and this style make a great backdrop in curtains, while bedding such as this style incorporates just the right amount of pattern.
+Relatively neutral styles such as this material and this style make a great backdrop in curtains, while patchwork bedding such incorporates just the right amount of pattern.
 You could even incorporate characters from their favourite children’s books to help spark the creative juices, such as Roald Dahl’s The BFG.

 Traditional bedroom ideas

 Decorating your little one’s bedroom doesn’t necessarily mean you have to go all out with a wild and bright new theme.
 Sometimes, the traditional options are the most suitable.
 Whether you want to choose relaxing girls bedding or more stereotypical boys bedding, there are plenty of options to choose from.

 Traditional wooden furniture provides an evergreen accessory to the home, while subtle accessories such as coloured bunting, character rugs and quirky curtain patterns can really add character to the space.